clium/ckv/README.md

     Value2
 ```

-Above, we imported `KEY1`, `KEY2` and `KEY3` from `file.ckv`.
-Upon importing, these should act as if they were defined in the same file itself on the exact position where the `import` was called.
-If following keys have the same name, it depends on the implementation whether it chooses to append, overwrite,raise an error or something else.
+- Above, we imported `KEY1`, `KEY2` and `KEY3` from `file.ckv`.
+Upon importing, these should act as if they were defined in the same file on the exact position where the `import` statement was called and in the exact order in which they are specified.
+- The keys should retain the attributes they got from the file they are imported from.
+This should be the default behaviour which is allowed to be changed by attributes.
+- If the keys after import `statement` have the same name, like `KEY2` in above example, it depends on the implementation whether it chooses to append, overwrite, raise an error or something else.
+The implementation must not leave this as an undefined behaviour.

 # Wildcards in import statements